quorten/macsehw/hardware/fpga/bbu/README.md

   performance and lower memory access time.

 * `*PMCYC` is an output signal.
 Its primary conceptual purpose is to define "whose turn" it is to access DRAM, the CPU or the BBU?
-This could be as simple as a 1 MHz clock, since the CPU always takes a multiple of 4 clock cycles at 8 MHz to access DRAM.
+In the Macintosh Plus, this was a simple 1 MHz clock, since the CPU always takes a multiple of 4 clock cycles at 8 MHz to access DRAM.
+  But the Macintosh SE uses a more sophisticated pattern to give the CPU as large of a time share as possible to access DRAM.
 The symbol is probably short for Processor Memory CYCle.
 It only connects to the PDS slot and the F257 chips.

 ----------